bluevisor/Taichi-Theme-Generator/API_DOCUMENTATION.md

-# Taichi Color Generator API Documentation
+# Taichi Theme Generator API Documentation

 ## Overview

-The Taichi Color Generator API provides endpoints for generating, managing, and exporting Taichi-inspired color themes.
+The Taichi Theme Generator API provides endpoints for generating, managing, and exporting Taichi-inspired color themes.
 All endpoints are rate-limited to ensure fair usage on Vercel's free tier.